ferrilab/bitvec/README.md

 with the `access` module, if you want to use the memory interface system separately from the crate’s data structures.

-The `mem` module contains logic for operating on register elements.
+The `mem` module contains logic for operating on integers in memory.
 It is an implementation detail of the memory modeling system.

 The `pointer` module implements the pointer encoding used to drive the